-In recent articles, I have discussed the seven personality traits that differentiate executive leaders from leaders at other levels in the organization and can be used to help identify and develop high-potential future executive leaders.
-These seven traits are: Objectivity in the Workplace, Having a Positive Outlook, Being Engaged, Being Innovative, Team Builder, Quick Learner, and Trusting.
+In recent articles, I have discussed the seven personality traits that differentiate executive leaders from leaders at other levels and shared insights on the first four: Objectivity in the Workplace, Having a Positive Outlook, Being Engaged, Being Innovative, and Team Building.
 This article focuses on the sixth trait, being a quick learner.

 Why does being a quick learner matter?

 To leaders and HR professionals concerned with identifying executive potential, the only surprise to “quick learner” being on the list is most likely the fact that it didn’t show up first.
 Learning agility is a bonafide buzzword.
 Despite academics rightly pointing out the looseness of the term and lack of conclusive results, the adoption of learning agility has not slowed and has become almost a surrogate for potential by practitioners desperate for something more robust than a manager’s gut instinct.

 At the executive level, quick learners have two characteristics in common.
 First, they are quick thinkers, quick to see problems and issues and quick to imagine potential solutions.
 Second, they are perceptive, seeing nuances and quickly picking up informal norms within the organization important to success.

 The most difficult problems and issues at the top levels of management do not have easy answers and the decisions required to handle them often have complex future consequences, which are harder to predict.
 Due to the volume and speed of inputs that must be processed and understood to make good decisions, speed matters.
 Quick learners have built more complex mental models, recognize obscure factors in the decision-making space, and make the connections between immediate and distant effects.
 They can switch from one set of considerations or audiences to another quickly and effectively.
 Perhaps even more important, they are perceptive about their organizations and interpersonal relationships.